panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 `numbers.reduce(summarize, 0)` calculates the sum of all elements in the array.

-For every item in the array, the `summarize` callback is invoked with the current accumulated sum of numbers and the iterated `number`.
-What's important is that the callback uses the current accumulated sum, adds to it the current number, then returns the updated sum.
+For every item in the array, the `summarize` callback is invoked with the current accumulated sum of numbers and the iterated `number`. `summarize` callback uses the current accumulated sum, adds to it the current item, and returns the updated sum.

-That's how an array is reducing to a value.
+That's how an array is reducing to a sum.

 Also, note the second argument of `numbers.reduce(summarize, 0)` &mdash; the sum of array items is initialized with `0`.